FhenixProtocol/fhenix-docs/docs/devdocs/Fhenix Frontier/Fhenix-T-FHE.md

 # ✨ Fhenix & FHE

-Fhenix is revolutionizing the blockchain space by utilizing Fully Homomorphic Encryption for confidential smart contracts on public blockchains.
-One of the most pressing challenges in the blockchain space is ensuring privacy, and Fully Homomorphic Encryption (FHE) presents a promising solution.
-By leveraging FHE's ability to process encrypted data, we can effectively address privacy concerns, creating a safer environment for Web3 applications.
+Fhenix is revolutionizing the blockchain space by utilizing Fully Homomorphic Encryption (FHE) for confidential smart contracts on public blockchains.
+An urgent blockchain challenge is ensuring privacy, and FHE is a promising solution.
+By leveraging FHE's ability to process encrypted data, privacy concerns are effectively addressed, thereby creating a safer environment for Web3 applications.
 ## FHE - Fully Homomorphic Encryption

-Fully Homomorphic Encryption — or FHE for short — is a technology that enables processing data without decrypting it.
-This means companies can offer their services without ever seeing their users’ data — and users will never notice a difference in functionality.

-With data encrypted both in transit and during processing, everything we do online could now be encrypted end-to-end, not just sending messages!
+FHE is a technology that enables processing data without decrypting it.
+With data encrypted both in transit and during processing, everything that is done online can now be encrypted end-to-end, not just digital messaging!

+This means that companies can offer services, including operating on customer data, while ensuring customer privacy (since user data remains encrypted).
+Users can be confident that their data is private, and they experience no difference in functionality.

-FHE makes it possible to write private smart contracts to keep on-chain data encrypted.
-You can create decentralized, permissionless blockchains where everything is on-chain and auditable while not actually visible.
+FHE makes it possible to write private smart contracts that keep on-chain data encrypted.
+You can create decentralized, permissionless blockchains with all data on-chain and auditable, while not actually visible.

 ## Fhenix Frontier

-Fhenix Frontier is the first public iteration of the Fhenix protocol.
-It is an early build, one that has a lot of bugs and missing features.
+The current Fhenix Frontier is the first public iteration of the Fhenix protocol.
+It is still an early build, and it has bugs (unfortunately) and many features that are still under development.

-There are many challenges we still need to face, and many problems to solve.
-But we are excited to be working on this project, and we are excited to have you join us on this journey.
+There are many challenges ahead and many problems to solve.
+However, we are excited to be working on this project, because it is potentially an innovative and disrupting technology in the blockchain space.

-In no way is anything we write here set in stone.
-We are still figuring out what the best way to do things is, and we are still figuring out what the best way to do and explain things is.
-If you have any suggestions, ideas or feedback, please let us know.
-We are always looking for ways to improve and for people to contribute.
+What we write here is not set in stone.
+We are still considering the best way to move forward, and we are excited to have you here with us as we embark on this journey.
+Please let us know if you have any suggestions, ideas or comments.
+Feedback is always welcome.
+We are looking for ways to improve and for people to join us and contribute.